In-work tax credit is a payment for families who are in paid work.

 Check whether you can get any of the other Working for Families Tax Credits payments:

-Then when you know what type of payment you might receive:
+When you know what type of payment you might receive you can work out an estimate of your entitlement.